Worldwide Photographic Journeys

 We will spend an entire afternoon and much of a morning at White Sands doing a gentle walk over a nature trail in the dunes in search of windswept trees and flowering agaves.
 During this small walk, we will be on the lookout for the spur or footprints of tiny desert creatures, stands of gnarled driftwood and wind eroded formations to photograph.

 If the weather allows we will remain at White Sands to watch the sun sink below the horizon enhancing the long shadows cast by both the dunes and plants as the entire landscape morphs into darkness.
-We will then return to our hotel in Alamagordo for the night, with an early return to the dunes for photography next morning.
+We will then return to our hotel in Alamagordo for the night, with an early return to the dunes and a nearby salt pan for photography next morning.

 Accommodation & Road Transport

 The hotels/motels selected for our New Mexico wildlife and landscape photography tour are of good standard.
-Transport is by passenger van/minibus and roads in New Mexico are mostly very good.
+Transport is by passenger SUV or minibus.
+Roads in New Mexico are mostly very good.

 Walking